grame-cncm/faustwebsite/_posts/2017-09-15-backend-benchmarks.markdown

 Testing wasm JIT machines inside browsers is not an easy task.
 The C++ WAVM runtime revealed to be an excellent tool to compare the Faust C++, LLVM IR and wasm backend.
 Since its code can be easily adapted, one can estimate also what can be expected **deploying wasm DSP modules in pure native environments**, outside of the browser, where some **audio  specific optimizations** may be considered.

-Measures done on a set of Faust DSP show that WebAssembly code still run slower than C++ of LLVM IR generated code in most cases, **up to almost 66% slower** in the less favorable examples.
+Measures done on a set of Faust DSP show that WebAssembly code still run slower than C++ or LLVM IR generated code in most cases, **up to almost 66% slower** in the less favorable examples.
 This value will typically be a bit worse when deploying in browsers, since **float denormal protection code has to be used**.
 Benchmarks in browser wasm runtime still need to be done to confirm or refine these findings.

 Comparing the **Chrome**, **Firefox** and **WebKit** browsers on OSX El Capitan shows that Chrome is currently the fastest engine in most cases, with Firefox and WebKit quite similar (with a slight plus for WebKit).